PackFitter

 Matein Travel Laptop Backpack

 Personal-item friendly at 28L.
-Clears Southwest limits with room to spare.
+Clears Southwest limits with a comfortable margin.

 Check price →